 I don’t look at this project like a bucket list, because to me, a bucket list should be about grand adventures and life experiences.
 The 101 in 1001 project is more about thinking about where you are in your life.
 It makes you think about what you wish you could have accomplished by now, want you want to accomplish in a short-term and long-term time frame, and what truly makes you happy.
 It took me about a week to actually write out my list.
 I wanted each goal to really mean something to me.
-Some of these goals are small and can be accomplished in one go.
-And some of these goals are written out to take the entire 1001 days to complete.
+Some of these goals are small and can be accomplished in one go while some of these goals may take the entire 1001 days to complete.

 If we’re being honest here, thinking about goals, especially 101 in 1001 days, can be tough!
 It really makes you look towards the future, even if you don’t know what the future holds, and plan for it.
-The idea behind my goals are that they can be accomplished no matter what my life circumstances are.
-And 1001 days from now puts me about a month and half before my 30th birthday.
+The idea behind my goals are that they can be accomplished no matter what the circumstances in my life are.
+And 1001 days from now puts me about 2 weeks past my 30th birthday.
 So this a great way to push myself to accomplish my goals and have something amazing to reflect on when thinking about my 20’s.

 Well that was easy!
 If you’re having trouble completing your list, make a few easy goals!
 Like I said, goal setting can be tough.
 Making one of your goals the completion of your 101 in 1001 list is a great motivator.
 I want to keep myself accountable of my goals.
 The best way to do this is to make my list public knowledge.
 To read through my list, click here: Christina’s 101 in 1001 list!